-Partner orgnisations: Emergency Management Victoria; Southern Grampians Glenelg Primary Care Partnership, Hamilton, Victoria
+Partner organisations: Emergency Management Victoria; Southern Grampians Glenelg Primary Care Partnership, Hamilton, Victoria.

-This project combines social network maps and qualitative methods to examine the contribution of networks in the Southern Grampian and Glenelg Primary Care Partnership members to disaster resilience and climate change adaptation.
+This project combines social network maps and qualitative methods to examine the contribution of networks in the Southern Grampians and Glenelg Primary Care Partnership members to disaster resilience and climate change adaptation.

 It critically examines the level of network comprehension required for disaster and adaptation planning to prevent exacerbating existing vulnerabilities or inequalities, and if and how resilience building networks can be supported.